United States Adult Soccer Association: Hank Steinbrecher Cup

-Women's competition
+Women's competitions

 Women's Amateur Cup

 USASA has run two different competitions, starting in 1980.
-Originally, USASA set up USASA National Women's Amateur, which was open to all amateur teams throughout the country.
+Originally, USASA set up National Women's Amateur, which was open to all amateur teams throughout the country.
 Through 1995, the Women's Amateur Cup was the highest level of completition in the United States.
 In 1996, USASA introduced the USASA National Women's Open, but the Women's Amateur Cup continued through 2014.
 Prior to the Women's Open Cup, Michelob Ladies (TX) was the most successful team with four championships.
 After the Open Cup, both Soccer Academy United (VA) and Chicago Eclipse Select won the Amateur Cup three times.

-Nationl Women's Open
+National Women's Open

-In 1996, USASA introduced the Women's Open, which was open to all Amateur and Semi-Professional teams in the United States until 2011.
+In 1996, USASA introduced the Women's Open, which was open to all amateur and semi-professional teams in the United States until 2011.
 In 2009, the competition changed its name to the Women's Cup, reverting to the Women's Open in 2013.
 Professional teams entered the competition beginning in 2012.
 In 2015, the competition reverted to fully amateur.
 After the 2016 Women's Open, the competition was not competed until 2023, when it was reintroduced as a fully amateur competition.

 Brandi Chastain Cup

-On March 12, 2025, USASA announced the Brandi Chastain cup which will feature four top women's amateur teams competing.
+On March 12, 2025, USASA announced the Brandi Chastain cup which features four top women's amateur teams competing.